vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

 Before we get into the meat of actually running a pipeline with drone, we'll need a way for drone to authenticate with our Google project.
 Before we were just interacting as ourselves via the `gcloud` tooling built into the Google cloud shell (or installed locally if you wanted to do things that way).
 We want drone to have a subset of our user rights.

 We start off by creating a service account.
-This is sortof like a user.
-Like users, service accounts have credentials and rights and they can authenticate with Google cloud.
-To learn all about service accounts you can refer to [Google's official docs](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
+This is similar to a user.
+Like users, service accounts have credentials and rights, and they can authenticate with Google cloud.
+To learn all about service accounts, you can refer to [Google's official docs](https://cloud.google.com/iam/docs/creating-managing-service-accounts).

 Open up another Google cloud shell and do the following: